To report an animal emergency, please CALL 720- 913-1311 or 311

 I am disabled and/or don’t have transportation to take my pet to the animal shelter?

-A City and County of Denver resident may contact animal control and speak to a supervisor for assistance regarding an owner relinquishment.
+A City & County of Denver resident may contact animal protection and speak to a supervisor for assistance regarding an owner relinquishment.

 Where can I take my pet for euthanasia?